 The Best Food Cities in Spain: 4 Spanish Cities to Completely Stuff Your Face In!
 This is a Guest Post from Allison at Eternal Arrival, Outlining Her 4 Favorite Cities In Spain That Foodies and Food Travellers Shouldn’t Miss!

 Disclosure: This guide to the best food cities in Spain contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 The Best Food Cities in Spain: Four Spanish Cities for Foodies…That Aren’t Barcelona